Selection mechanisms in front invasion: Linear marginal stability

 The supremum is finite for the parabolic equations that we are considering here: for large speeds, spatial eigenvalues $\nu=c^{1/{2m-1}}\hat{\nu}$ solve at leading order $-(-1)^m\hat{\nu}^{2m} +c\hat{\nu} =0$, and one finds $m$ roots with nonnegative real parts and $m$ roots with strictly negative real part.
 In other words, the spectrum of the operator $\mathcal{L}$ in a space with exponential weight $\rme^{\eta x}$, $\eta=\delta c^{1/(2m-1)}$ is strictly negative for some small $\delta>0$ and we conclude that the spreading speed from Def.~\ref{def:lssfromPGR} is finite \cite[Lem.~6.3]{HolzerScheelPointwiseGrowth}.
-One can then find the linear spreading speed by decreasing the speed as a homotopy parameter until a pinched double root appears on the imaginary axis; see also \S\ref{s:nlms} for an analogous procedure and more details.
-On the other hand, the maximum of $\Re\lambda$ in the spectrum gives rise to a pinched double root in a frame moving with the group velocity $-\lambda'(\nu)$; see~\cite[Lem.~6.3]{HolzerScheelPointwiseGrowth}.
+One can then find the linear spreading speed by decreasing the speed as a homotopy parameter until a pointwise growth mode appears on the imaginary axis; see also \S\ref{s:nlms} for an analogous procedure and more details.
+On the other hand, the maximum of $\Re\lambda$ in the spectrum gives rise to a pointwise growth mode in a frame moving with the group velocity $-\lambda'(\nu)$; see~\cite[Lem.~6.3]{HolzerScheelPointwiseGrowth}.
 As a consequence, the system is absolutely unstable for some speed and therefore the spreading speed is well-defined as a supremum and strictly positive in systems with reflection symmetry $x\to -x$.

 We also note that without reflection symmetry, that is, if $\mathcal{P}$ is not even, spreading speeds to the right may differ from those to the left and one should differentiate between left and right linear spreading speeds.
 In general, we may also have finitely many intervals of speeds where the system is absolutely unstable.
 The boundaries of these intervals are then spreading speeds in an appropriately refined sense.
 An example is the modulation equation near an oscillatory Turing instability~\cite{crosshohenberg},